• About

 Richard Manuribe, a member of the Government Communications Team

-Richard Manuribe, a member of the Government Communications Team, has strongly argued that the passage of the Human Sexual Rights and Family Values Bill by Parliament was not driven by political calculations ahead of the 2028 elections but was instead a fulfilment of commitments made to Ghanaians, according to
+Richard Manuribe, a member of the Government Communications Team, has strongly argued that the passage of the Human Sexual Rights and Family Values Bill by Parliament was not driven by political calculations ahead of the 2028 elections but was instead a fulfilment of commitments made to Ghanaians.

 Speaking in a media interview, Mr Manuribe said the primary objective of the legislation has always been to prevent LGBTQ activities and the promotion of LGBTQ-related advocacy in Ghana.

 He argued that public concerns over growing activism and advocacy efforts in the country were among the key factors that informed the bill.
-According to him, concerns intensified after attempts were made by some individuals several years ago to establish an LGBTQ advocacy centre in Ghana.
+According to him, concerns intensified after some individuals made attempts some years ago to establish an LGBTQ advocacy centre in Ghana.

 He also referenced comments made by former President Nana Akufo-Addo during an interview with Al Jazeera in 2021, which, he said, created the impression among sections of the international community that LGBTQ advocacy in Ghana was not strong enough and therefore required greater support.